Kalakkad Mundanthurai Tiger Reserve: Settlements

-There are several small estates and five Kani Tribal habitations, consisting of about 102 families.
+There are several small estates and five Kani tribal habitations, consisting of about 102 families.
 About 145 hamlets situated within 5 km of the 110 km eastern boundary of the reserve are inhabited by 100,000 people.
 There are about 50,000 cattle grazing out of these fringe villages, with a small number of cattle owned by the tea estate workers and residents of the electricity board colonies.

-On 18 January 2018, the state government passed instructions to the Tirunelveli district collector and the state forest department to notify the entire area that originates at Thamirabharani river as a reserve forest.
+On 18 January 2018, the state government passed instructions to the Tirunelveli district collector and the state forest department to notify the entire area that originates at Thamirabarani River as a reserve forest.
 The state forest department sought the government to convert all tea estate areas leased out to private parties to be brought back under the forest cover.
 On 12 January 2018, the governor of the state declared new forest boundaries for Kalakad and Mundanthurai that caters water to five southern districts.